2023 Garbage Holiday Schedule

-Leaf collection will be done from October 1st thru December 1st.
-Leaf collection will pick back up on April 1 for the entire month.
+Leaf collection will be done usually from the end of October thru the beginning of December .
+Leaf collection will usually pick back up in April for the entire month.
 Leaves will not be collected in the Lake Hauto development.
 Other areas will follow burning ordinance #183

 - The Township Road Supervisor has the right to determine when pick up will be completed.